Planning a trip to Australia, but not sure where to start? This article is for you!

 So when we were preparing our trip with kids, we knew that we had to make an itinerary in such a way that it would be fun for the whole family.
 We were not going to make the same mistake twice!

-Planning Australia trip – all you need to know before you start
+Planning Australia trip – what you need to know in advance

-How to prepare a good travel itinerary for Australia
+How to prepare a good travel plan for Australia

-Before you start with an itinerary, you have to figure out the following:
+Before you start planning your Australian trip itinerary, you have to figure out the following:

 You are the one who knows your family and their interests best.
-Make sure the trip is fun for everybody!
+So make sure that your Australia trip is fun for everybody!

-Here is a short destination guide to get you started:
+Here is a short destination guide to help you decide where to go in Australia and when:

 - Sydney can be visited all year round.